 The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

+This note applies to transactions whilst the Great Britain was a member of the EU and during the transition period that ended on 31 December 2020.
+For information on Northern Ireland see the Northern Ireland topic.
 Triangulation is an EU simplification measure that was introduced in order to reduce the requirement for businesses that enter into triangulation transactions to register for VAT in overseas jurisdictions.

 Under the normal VAT rules, the intermediary party involved in a triangulation transaction would need to register for VAT in either the original supplier’s member state or the final customer’s member state in order to account for VAT on the transaction.